 Hope you’re hungry!
-There are plenty of restaurants scattered around NC State’s Main Campus, but most of the student hangouts are in these four places: Western Boulevard, Hillsborough Street, Mission Valley shopping center, and Cameron Village shopping center.
-(There’s always Downtown Raleigh, too, but ain’t nobody got money for that.)
+There are plenty of awesome restaurants scattered around NC State’s Main Campus, but most of the student hangouts are in four places: Western Boulevard, Hillsborough Street, Mission Valley shopping center, and Cameron Village shopping center.
+(Downtown Raleigh’s close by, too, but ain’t nobody got money for that.)

 You’ll find your fair share of fast food franchises mixed in with one-of-a-kind gems around NC State.
 So the question is, what are you in the mood for?

 This Map Solves the “Where Do You Want to Eat?”
 Question

-In the mood for ice cream or a nice (affordable) restaurant?
-Stop wasting time figuring out where you want to go and check these NC State dining essentials off your bucket list.
+Craving some ice cream or a nice (affordable) restaurant?
+Stop wasting time figuring out where you want to go.
+Explore the map for a list of all the great restaurants near NC State!

 Of course, your restaurant choices aren’t just limited to off-campus places.
 There’s always on-campus restaurants in Talley Student Union and the Atrium, plus the C-Stores and Port City Javas sprinkled throughout campus.